Shuzaiku/dissidia-battlegrounds-docs/docs/nav/create-moveset.md

 ```

 ## Awakening effects
-When a character triggeres an awakening, you usually expect some sort of flashy visual and sounds effects to play.
+When a character triggeres an awakening, you usually expect some sort of flashy visual and sound effects to play.

 ### Server-side effects
 The server-side awakening scripts can be found in `ServerScriptService/AwakenServer/Modules`, make a new one and rename it to the [Role's](create-moveset.md/#create-a-role-folder) name.